typeable/octopod/docs/en/Octopod_deployment_guide.md

 # Octopod Server deployment guide

 ## Installation options
-There are several options to install octopod depending on your needs.
+There are several options to install Octopod depending on your needs.

-### If you have a kubernetes cluster
+### If you have a Kubernetes cluster
-You can install octopod in any kubernetes cluster using our [Helm chart](../../charts/octopod).
+You can install Octopod in any Kubernetes cluster using our [Helm chart](../../charts/octopod).

 Your cluster must satisfy following requirements: